IB GuidesSeptember 14, 2025

 2. Practice answering past paper questions: Focus on questions with different command terms and seek feedback from your teacher.

-3. Explore AI-powered assessment tools: Discover how technology can help you understand and apply command terms more effectively.
+3. Explore AI assessment tools: Discover how technology can help you understand and apply command terms more effectively.

 Ready to experience the future of IB assessment?
-Try Marksy for free today and see how our AI grading assistant can help you improve your IB scores or streamline your grading workflow!
+Try Marksy for free today and see how our AI grading assistant can help you improve your IB scores or simplify your grading process!